2022-CITS3200-GraphTeam/CITS3200-GroupProject/README.md

 [Admin Interface](./templates/admin_interface.html)

+## Local Development

+To make qualtrics fetch from your local files, instead of github, modify the urls in [consts.mjs](./components/qualtrics/consts.mjs) and [injectionLoader.mjs](./components/qualtrics/injectionLoader.mjs) to point to `"http://localhost:5500"` and `"http://localhost:5500/components/qualtrics/injection.mjs"` respectively.

 ## Updating

 To update the version on github pages, update the tag number in [consts.mjs](./components/qualtrics/consts.mjs) and [injectionLoader.mjs](./components/qualtrics/injectionLoader.mjs), tag that commit with the same version number, and then push to the `main` branch.
 Pushing to the `main` branch alone *will* update github pages, however qualtrics will not fetch the latest update without updating the tag versions in those two files.